hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 AU Core profiles:
 * are derived from AU Base, where available, to inherit the nationally agreed localised terminology, identifiers, and extensions.
-* are only constrained (e.g. cardinality) where the constraint is agreed as minimum, nationally relevant and applicable across use cases to avoid limiting options for downstream use case decisions and business rules.
+* are only constrained (e.g. cardinality) where the constraint is agreed to be a minimum requirement that is nationally relevant and applicable across use cases to avoid limiting options for downstream use case decisions and business rules.
 * elements and extensions that form the minimum requirements are labelled _Must Support_.
 * elements that are not labelled _Must Support_ are not part of the minimum requirements and are therefore not further constrained in AU Core.
   * an exception to this rule has been agreed for body site elements to ensure nationally agreed terminology.
 In AU Core resource profiles with a body site element, an invariant is present to enforce that if a coded body site is provided, at least one coding is from SNOMED CT.